Count On Me (Daddy Version) - Bruno Mars Friendship Song Transformed

 Related reading

 Sometimes the smallest change makes the biggest impact.
-Mattingly came to ChangeLyric with a beautifully simple request: take Bruno Mars' "Count On Me" — a song about friendship — and make it about the bond between father and child.
+Mattingly came to ChangeLyric with a beautifully simple request.
+Take Bruno Mars' "Count On Me": a song about friendship.
+And make it about the bond between father and child.
 The solution?
 One word.

 The Change

 Bruno Mars' original is a pledge of friendship: "You can count on me like one, two, three, I'll be there...
 Cause that's what friends are supposed to do."
-It's warm, upbeat, and reassuring — the kind of song you sing with your best friend with your arms around each other's shoulders.
+It's warm, upbeat, and reassuring.
+The kind of song you sing with your best friend with your arms around each other's shoulders.

 In Mattingly's version, only one word changes throughout the entire song: "friends" becomes "daddy."
 The line "Cause that's what friends are supposed to do" transforms into "Cause that's what daddy's supposed to do."
 That's it.
 One word, three letters, infinite meaning.